mbelouar/mbelouar/README.md

 ### Glad to see you here! &nbsp;

 I'm BEL OUARRAQ Mohammed a software engineering student at ENSA TETOUAN and computer science student at UM6P - 1337 MED (42 Network).
-I'm a passionate learner who's always willing to learn and work across technologies and domains.
-I love to explore new technologies and leverage them to solve real-life problems.
+Passionate about technology and programming, my training and practical projects allowed me to develop skills in problem solving, teamwork and project management.
+I am constantly on the lookout for new trends and technological advancements.
 Apart from that, I’m passionate about leadership and everything that comes with it.
-I'm currently into Web Development and working on my Data Structures and Algorithms.

 ### 42 Badge:
 <a href="https://github.com/oakoudad/badge42"><img src="https://badge.mediaplus.ma/black/mbelouar" alt="mbelouar's 42 stats" /></a>